The American Journal of Preventative Medicine says that the following types of construction accidents can lead to brain injuries:

 Motor vehicle accidents, falls, assaults, and contact with dangerous equipment are just some of the construction accidents that can lead to brain injuries.

 Loncar Lyon Jenkins has been helping people recover their damages since 1988.
 Let us take care of your case so that you can take care of yourself.
-You can begin your free case review today.
+You can begin your free case review by calling (800) 777-7777.